Close to 1.3 million Americans are currently living with Lewy Body Dementia.

 First, let’s talk about the physical symptoms of LBD.

 With LBD, the patient may be able to remember names and faces, recall their past, and function relatively normally one day — while completely falling apart the next.
-This drastic fluctuation is so extreme that many friends/family members assume that the patient is acting or greatly exaggerating their symptoms.
+This drastic fluctuation is so extreme that many friends/family members assume the patient is acting or greatly exaggerating their symptoms.

 The Stages of Lewy Body Dementia

-There are several different stages of LBD, and the rate of progression and severity of these stages varies from individual to individual.
+There are several stages of LBD, and the rate of progression and severity of these stages varies from individual to individual.

-In the early phases, the patient may experience REM sleep disorder, visual hallucinations, incontinence, and trouble moving.
+The patient may experience REM sleep disorder, visual hallucinations, incontinence, and trouble moving in the early phases.
 (Often, it can look like the patient is “stuck” and unable to move.)
-Most of the patient’s memory is still intact here.
+Most of the patient’s memory is still intact here; however, they will get more confused as the disease progresses to the middle stages.

-However, they will start getting more confused as the disease progresses to the middle stages.
-In the second stage, the patient will start to exhibit signs of Parkinson’s, like tremors, slurred speech, and even extreme mood fluctuations.
+In the middle stage, the patient will start to exhibit signs of Parkinson’s, like tremors, slurred speech, and even extreme mood fluctuations.

 After a Lewy Body Dementia Diagnosis